IGRDA/mlops-bdeo/README.md

 - You can use a sentry-like application monitoring (Alarms in AWS Cloudwatch...)
 - Persistent data is optional, if you want to save the model events/results in a database

+PRUEBA IÑAKI GOROSTIAG:
+Mandatory Requirements:

+1. Containerization (Docker,ECR (Elastic Container Registry) )
+2. Unit Tests
+2. CI/CD (GitLab, Github, Jenkins, Travis...)
+3. IaC (CDK, Terraform, Ansible...)
+4. Documentation (At least in functional/productive code)

+Optional requirements:

+- If you want, you can use python package managers such as pipenv, poetry or virtualenv
+- Suppose that the model inference call comes from backend, so you can choose either synchronous or asynchronoun communication
+- You can use a sentry-like application monitoring (Alarms in AWS Cloudwatch...)
+- Persistent data is optional, if you want to save the model events/results in a database

 Add dvc (data version control), mlflow (reproducibilty) tensorflow exended data drift concept drift, tensorboard, explainability, model dashboard againts control grous